 Italy and Medugorje Pilgrimage 2026

-First Meeting : St. Mark’s Catholic Church.
-Sunday, (date to be announced) At 1:00 PM.
-W. Northview St., Boise, ID., Meeting in the Resurrection room across from church office.
+Address: 7960 W. Northview St., Boise, ID., Meeting in the Resurrection room across from office.

 Journey to Italy and Medjugorje